How and When to Create a Website with a Black Background Design

 When picking dark backgrounds as your base, you need to remember that the chance for you to use conventional, learned design elements lowers.
 Aside from the fact that designers should think a bit harder about the usual elements, they should also put in an effort to make content more interesting and effects more creative.

-What you need to pay attention to, as well, is which color shades you to use.
+What you need to pay attention to, as well, is which color shades to use.
 There are text about how you should always use tinted black color in design and that this tint should come from the main color you use.
 Examples that I added are using tinted and true black (#000), so I think that idea is optional.

 The idea to tint the base color comes from nature, where it’s very hard to see shades #000000 and #ffffff (not just because of the format).